 Our specialists in immune deficiencies and histiocytoses are trained to manage each child’s care from diagnosis to cure.
 Therefore, we are able to offer continuous, comprehensive treatment overseen by the same doctor throughout this process.
 Patients also benefit from the coordinated expertise of other pediatric subspecialists within Cincinnati Children’s who work closely with the immune deficiency physician.

 The initial comprehensive evaluation can take a few days and includes:

 - A thorough patient history and physical examination

 - Tests to assess how the disease is affecting the child’s body

 - Consultation with specialists in other fields of pediatric medicine

 - An appointment with a social worker, who helps families connect with helpful resources

-After reviewing the test results, members of the care team talk at length with the family about the child’s health and treatment options.
+After reviewing the test results, members of the care team will talk with the family about the child’s health and treatment options.
 They also provide a written summary and treatment recommendations to the patient’s family and referring physician.